 Our U.S. Government reporting unit contracts with CMS to provide managed health care services, including Medicare Advantage and Medicare-approved prescription drug plans.
 Estimated future cash flows for this reporting unit's Medicare Advantage business incorporate the current reimbursement structure for 2023 and beyond.
-Revenues from the Medicare programs are dependent, in whole or in part, upon annual funding from the federal government through CMS.
+Revenues from the Medicare programs are dependent, in whole or in structure for 2025 and beyond.
+Revenues from the Medicare programs are dependent, in whole of in part, upon annual funding from the federal government through CMS.
 Funding levels for these programs are dependent on many factors including changes to the risk adjustment payment methodology, government efforts to contain health care costs, budgetary constraints and general political issues and priorities.
 In 2022, we experienced a decrease in U.S. Government customers, including the disposition of the Medicaid business, while investing to support future growth.
 The U.S. Government reporting unit goodwill balance was \$4.0 billion as of December 31, 2022 and December 31, 2021.